JuergenKanz/FinBERT-FinRoBERTa/README.md

 # FinBERT-FinRoBERTa
-FinBERT and FinRoBERTa for Mathematica
+FinBERT and FinRoBERTa for Mathematica for Financial sentiment analysis